joochanung/FCS/README.md

 2. If multiple targets exist, the earlier target is prioritized.
-  (If there are multiple targets to the right, the rightmost target is prioritized).
+ - If there are multiple targets to the right, the rightmost target is prioritized.
 ![Tank 2](FCS2.gif)